A version of this article originally appeared on VICE Australia.

 "I think they genuinely believe they can bully people out of making commercial decisions.
 And that's what this tactic is about," Macfarlane said.
 "These people are fanatics who will do anything to get their way regardless of what the democratically elected government has decided.
 I think it shows in the end, they are anarchists rather than anything."

-In recent months, this sentiment has crystallised into action.
+In recent months, this sentiment has crystallized into action.
 The Labor Queensland state government recently passed regressive “anti-protest laws” that have alarmed the UN, while contractors like freight company Aurizon, which is in negotiations with Adani, have engaged in legal warfare to bankrupt troublesome activists in court.

 Chair of the Minerals Council of Australia (centre of top photo)

 When it comes to the coal industry, it is easy to get lost in the torrent of acronyms, names, and biographies.
 That’s the point.
 You might gloss over a lot of it, but if there’s one thing you should remember it's that the Minerals Council of Australia (MCA) is the lobby group for Big Mining in Australia.
-And nothing has demonstrated its attempts at influence more than the appointment of Helen Coonan to the organisation’s chair in July 2019.
+And nothing has demonstrated its attempts at influence more than the appointment of Helen Coonan to the organization’s chair in July 2019.
 Coonan had spent the previous 15 years in federal politics as a NSW Senator with the Liberal Party, which meant she was extremely well connected, with a superhero-like ability to “open doors in Canberra”.

 Now, why is this a problem?
 Because ex-bureaucrats, former politicians, and political staffers are vital hires for mining companies that want to exert power in Canberra.
 Every former politician or bureaucrat picked up by a mining lobby group brings years of insider knowledge and personal connections along with them, allowing them to do the mining company’s bidding in a way straight mining executives never could.
 Liberal politicians-turned lobbyists are such a powerful tool for mining companies that Australia was recently called out in a Transparency International report on corruption in the mining approval process.

 Interestingly though, the appointment of Coonan to chair has been read by some industry observers as a move away from a hardline endorsement of coal.
-For the last two years, the MCA has been grappling with an internal rebellion as activist shareholders within BHP—a main member of the MCA—have been working to force company management to quit the organisation due to the lengths it has taken to defend coal.
+For the last two years, the MCA has been grappling with an internal rebellion as activist shareholders within BHP—a main member of the MCA—have been working to force company management to quit the organization due to the lengths it has taken to defend coal.
 Indeed, the MCA famously applauded, if not outright contributed to, the repeal of the mining tax, the carbon tax, and the Prime Ministership of Kevin Rudd in 2010.
-However, it’s unclear at this stage whether Helen Coonan will use her connections to move away from or double down on their pro-coal agenda in favour of fracking or some other fossil fuel industry.
+However, it’s unclear at this stage whether Helen Coonan will use her connections to move away from or double down on their pro-coal agenda in favor of fracking or some other fossil fuel industry.
 Either way, Coonan’s appointment makes her the most powerful industry figure in the country.

 Dr John Kunkel